CagyJ/IMK_E-legal_Intern/README.md

 # Front-end

-- useContext to handle the style of the theme
-- local storage for the chat history
+## Features
+- Modern Vibe All the Way Around 💖
+- Customizable Bot 🤖
 -

+## Previews

 # Artificial Intelligence part
 ## Data scraping
 We use https://njt.hu/ for scraping.
 We scraped the Well-known legislation(all the pages).
 We extract law published  from 1950 to 2010.